<< June Calender Main August >>

 NB: The info on this page applies primarily to the greater Brisbane region only.
 Naturally, it's a general guide and will vary depending on local conditions, weather, plant variety etc.

 Ongoing water availability is also a big concern these days, so take this into consideration too, especially if planning new gardens.

-Simple and achievable ideas, reliable plants, shortcuts, inspiration and motivation for a beautiful garden that compliments your house and makes your whole property more enjoyable to live in.
+Reliable plants, fundamentals simply explained, achievable ideas, inspiration and motivation for a beautiful garden that compliments your house and makes your whole property more enjoyable to live in.